antonihnatovich/SimpleShop/README.md

   - Network results caching
   - Add observer for all network request to present network indicator in more right manner
   - UI and Unit tests.
+  - Ability to preview item after long touch or 3d touch on cell
+  - Sharing